Rescale Customer Agreement

 - Unauthorized Access.
 Accessing or using any System without permission, including attempting to probe, scan, or test the vulnerability of a System or to breach any security or authentication measures used by a System.

 - Interception.
 Monitoring of data or traffic on a System without permission.

 - Falsification of Origin.
 Forging TCP-IP packet headers, e-mail headers, or any part of a message describing its origin or route.
 This prohibition does not include the use of aliases or anonymous remailers.

-You may not make network connections to any users, hosts, or networks unless you have permission to communicate with them.
+Rescale Customer may not make network connections to any users, hosts, or networks unless it has permission to communicate with them.
 Prohibited activities include: